GiacomoValliPhD/openhdemg/docs/GUI_basics.md

 Offset Value : 0
 Automatic: 0
 ```
 will allow you to manually correct the offset in a new pop-up plot.
 You just need to follow the instructions on the plot.
-When you view the motor units using the **View MUs** button prior to reference signla editing, you can directly see what is happening.
+When you view the MUs using the **View MUs** button prior to reference signla editing, you can directly see what is happening.

 ## Resize EMG File
 Sometime, resizing of you analysis file in unevitable.
 Luckily, *openhdemg* provides an easy solution.
 In row five and column 2 in the left side of the GUI, you can find the **Resize File** button.
 Clicking this butten will open a new pop-up plot of your analysis file.
 You can follow the instructions in the plot to resize the file.
 Simply click in the signal twice (once for start-point, once for end-point) to specify the resizing region and press enter to confirm your coice.
-When you view the motor units using the **View MUs** button prior to file resizing, you can directly see what is happening.
+When you view the MUs using the **View MUs** button prior to file resizing, you can directly see what is happening.

 ## Analyse Force Signal
 In order to analyse the force signal in your analysis file, you can press the **Analyse Force** button located in row six and column one in the left side of the GUI.
 A new pop-up window will open where you can analyse the maximum voluntary contraction (MVC) value as well as the rate of force development (RFD).